elatov/elatov.github.io/_posts/2012-08-20-esxi-host-experiencing-a-lot-of-active-path-changes-and-disconnects-to-vnx-5300-over-iscsi.md

 > After 128,000 I/O via the non-optimized paths, the system will make the decision to trespass the LUN (implicit trespass) instead of maintaining the non-optimal paths of an extra hop.

 Eventually the path would become available and we would switch back to the optimized path and the cycle would start all over again.
-At times a trespass wouldn&#8217;t occur and we would just jump back and forth between the paths.
+At times a trespass wouldn't occur and we would just jump back and forth between the paths.